eremedia/Google-Analyticator/readme.txt

 Google's servers are slow at crawling for the tracking code.
 While the code may be visible on your site, it takes Google a number of days to realize it.
 The good news is hits are being recorded during this time; they just will not be visible until Google acknowledges your tracking code.

 == Changelog ==

+**2.12** - Bug Fix

+- Applies the new administrator level selection to outbound tracking (I forgot to that in the last release).
+- Fixes a potential plugin conflict.

 **2.11** - Minor Update